aeon-toolkit/aeon/docs/mentoring.md

 ##### Expected Outcomes

-We expect the mentee engage with the aeon community and produce a performance games for the
+We expect the mentee to engage with the aeon community and produce a new implementation for the shapelet transform that shows performance gains against the original implementation.
-We Based on the benchmark of the different implementations, we will evaluate the performance gains of the new shapelet transform and the success of this project.

 ##### References